 The image above I took just yesterday whilst hanging out at the beach with my family.
 Note: I was not working.
-In fact, I rarely work from the beach!
+In fact, I never work from the beach!

 I’ve had a bunch of requests recently from people wanting to know how I get so much done every day / week / month, especially online and in the creation of all my content, additional resources and the running and developing of my businesses.
 Some VBL Tribe members have even asked what my daily routine is, too.

 So, to answer these questions I thought I’d put a few things down in a post and then open the forum to questions and comments, on perhaps anything I’ve not answered, or left out, or anything that people want more info on.
 Here we go!

 There is no major ‘secret’ here.
 I try and get as much of the ‘daily work’ done as possible, in as little time as possible, so I can focus on my other projects and actually working on growing my existing businesses, and building new ones.

 The one thing I should mention here is that my daily routine does change quite a bit, its the freedom factor that I have, that I enjoy, and because of that, its always flip-flopping.
 That’s the way I like it.
 And, although there is no ‘real’ pattern to my day, my ‘routine’ will normally go something like this: